Gül Sena Altıntaş

 prof_pic.jpg

 Hello, I am Gül Sena (/ɡuːl se’na/) !
 I am a second year Computer Science PhD student at UofT working with Colin Raffel.
 My current research interests lie in the intersection of multilinguality and modularity in language models.
 I am particularly interested in how we can move away from one-big-size-fits-all architectures toward systems that adapt efficiently across diverse languages and domains.
 These days I am thinking a lot about tokenization and input representations in language models; how they relate to multilingual, cross-domain and cross-modal abilities.
+I am also increasingly thinking about base model evaluations.
+Feel free to reach out if any of this resonates!

 Even though I am no longer working in this area, I am also fascinated by the literature on linear mode-connectivity and loss landscapes especially their implications for learning theory, decentralization and modularity.